1. Māori Language in Education

 Figure 1.
 5b: Percentage of Māori students participating in Māori language in education by immersion level (2004-2016)

-Kura and schools using Te Marautanga o Aotearoa (the national curriculum for Māori medium) reported their results for Ngā Whanaketanga Rumaki Māori for the fourth year in 2015.
+Kura and schools using Te Marautanga o Aotearoa (the national curriculum for Māori medium) reported their results for Ngā Whanaketanga Rumaki Māori for the fourth year in 2016.
 Over 99% of students that are assessed under Ngā Whanaketanga are Māori, and so there is no comparison ethnic group.
-Due to a large difference in the sample of schools that supplied data over the last four years and an update in assessments, only the past two years of data are consistent enough to allow a comparison between years.
+Due to a large difference in the sample of schools that supplied data over the last five years and an update in assessments, only the past three years of data are consistent enough to allow a comparison between years.

 The numeracy (pāngarau) component of Ngā Whanaketanga is made up of three categories: Te Ine me te Āhuahanga (Measurement/ Geometry), Te Tau me te Taurangi (Number/ Algebra) and Te Tauanga me te Tūponotanga (Statistics).

-The achievement rate was strongest for Te Tau me te Taurangi (63% of students were manawa ora or manawa toa).
-There was improvement in all three learning areas from 2014, with the largest improvement in Te Tauanga me te Tūponotanga to 61.4% (5.0% point increase).
+The achievement rate was strongest for Te Tau me te Taurangi (62.0% of students were manawa ora or manawa toa).
+There was a decrease in achievement across all three learning areas from 2015, with the largest decrease in Te Tauanga me te Tūponotanga to 53.4% (8.0% point decrease).

 Although, as with the reo whanaketanga, a higher proportion of girls than boys were achieving at this level, the gender gap was narrower for the pāngarau subjects.
-It ranged from 3.0% points (Te Ine me te Āhuahanga) to 4.5%points (Te Tau me te Taurangi).
+It ranged from 5.7% points (Te Tau me te Taurangi) to 7.7% points (Te Tauanga me te Tūponotanga).

 Achievement in Māori Medium Education in Years Nine to Thirteen